-8.3 For Postgraduate students your fee will be calculated based on an individual credit basis, considering any external credit to be transferred in.
-Once it has been agreed which modules will be confirmed as meeting the relevant learning outcomes under the University's Recognition of Prior Learning Scheme (RPL) you will be advised of the course modules of study you will need to take and the amount of the course fee you will need to pay.
+- 8.3 For postgraduate students (excluding Online students) your fee will be calculated based on an individual credit basis, considering any external credit to be transferred in.
+Once it has been agreed which modules will be confirmed as meeting the relevant learning outcomes under the University's Recognition of Prior Learning Scheme (RPL) you will be advised of the course modules of study you will need to take and the amount of the course fee you will need to pay. - 8.4 Postgraduate Online students are entitled to a refund of tuition fees for modules which have not yet started.
+No refunds are given for modules the start date of which has passed.